lammps/lammps/doc/src/fix_pair.rst

 The *N* argument determines how often the fix is invoked.

-The *pairstyle* argument is the name of the pair style.
+The *pstyle* argument is the name of the pair style.
 It can be a sub-style used in a :doc:`pair_style hybrid <pair_hybrid>` command.

 One or more *name/flag* pairs of arguments follow.
 Each *name* is a